 The card_name card is very similar to the Sapphire Preferred card but with some notable differences.
 I would recommend this card instead to anyone who spends a lot on travel throughout the year.
 This card does come with a $550 annual fee but also some outstanding benefits that easily offset most of that cost.

-Bonus Categories – The Sapphire Reserve card gives you 3x points on all travel and dining purchase that you make with the card.
+Bonus Categories – The Sapphire Reserve card gives you 3x points on other travel and dining purchases that you make with the card.
 You will receive 1 point for each dollar spent on all other purchases.

 Other Benefits – This card also has excellent benefits that will really appeal to frequent travelers.
 Each year you will receive a $300 statement credit on travel purchases that you make.
 You also get up to a $100 credit for your Global Entry/TSA Precheck application.
 You also get a free Priority Pass Select membership that can be used at airport lounges around the globe.

 The card_name card is an excellent option for anyone that runs a small business.
 This card also comes with a low $95 annual fee and benefits and bonuses that cater to small businesses.

 Bonus Categories – The Ink Business Preferred card gives you 3x points on all travel.
 You can also earn 3x points for on advertising, phone, Internet, cable and shipping purchases made with the card on the first $150k spent annually.
 You also receive 1 point for each dollar spent on all other purchases.

 Other Benefits – This card provides excellent benefits as well.
 Receive free cell phone insurance if you pay your cell phone bill with the card.
 You also get primary rental car insurance if traveling for business as well as no foreign transaction fees.

-The next card in the trifecta is the Chase Freedom Unlimited card.
-This card is a straight forward cash back card that has no annual fee.
-New card holders will earn a $200 bonus (paid with 20,000 Ultimate Rewards points) after spending $500 within the first 3 months of opening their account.
+The next card in the trifecta is the card_name.
+This card is a straight forward cash back card that has no annual fee. bonus_miles_full